All Episodes

 But the news here is that Senator McCain from his high horse in Washington called the North Carolina.

-Well, he he didn't even see the ad.
+Well, he didn't even see the ad.

 He issued a denouncement and asked him to stop airing the ad.

-It's there's no such thing.
+There's no such thing.

 Everything in the ad is factual.

-I implore you to not run this ad.
+In the strongest terms, I implore you to not run this ad.

-The RNC got in on a gig, too, said Senator McCain's been very clear that he expects to run a respectful campaign based on the uh critical issues confronting the nation.
+The RNC got in on a gig, too, said Senator McCain's been very clear that he expects to run a respectful campaign based on the critical issues confronting the nation.

 The RNC has been in contact with the NC, the North Carolina GOP, communicated that we do not believe the ad's appropriate or helpful, and we've asked that they refrain from using it.